Ginger (Zingiber officinale)

 Ginger can kill ovarian cancer cells.
 The

-study on ginger was done using cells in a lab dish, which is a long way from
+study was done using cells in a lab dish, which is a long way from

 finding that it works in actual cancer patients.
 Researchers tested ginger